GavinEAC/Sandbox-Processing/README.md

 # Sandbox-Processing
 A repository for messing around with processing

-I got VS Code working
+I got VS Code working (which is irrelavent, because I forgot processing has its own IDE)